 There is help available.
 First, someone in recovery experiencing depression should remember that it is not their fault.
 They did not do anything wrong and it is not punishment for their past behavior.
 Depression is an illness just like diabetes that can be treated with the right regime.
 It is important for someone who is showing signs of depression to get help immediately.

-If you’re considering getting treatment for a drug or alcohol problem, give us a call at Legacy Freedom Treatment Center in Raleigh, NC.
+If you’re considering getting treatment for a drug or alcohol problem, give us a call at Freedom Detox Treatment Center in Charlotte, NC.
 There is no reason to be afraid to get help.
 Our caring admissions counselors can answer any questions you may have about the process.
 We offer outpatient programs designed to let you continue to work and meet family obligations while you get help.
-Call Legacy Freedom of Raleigh today.
-We offer outpatient alcohol rehab in Raleigh NC to help you with recovery from drugs or alcohol in a safe, caring environment.
+Call Freedom Detox of Charlotte today.
+We offer outpatient alcohol rehab in Charlotte NC to help you with recovery from drugs or alcohol in a safe, caring environment.